ImBearChild/tarpitd.py/docs/tarpitd.conf.5.md

 ## DESCRIPTION

-It is a toml format file.
+It is a TOML format file.

 ## `[tarpits.<name>]` Table

 #### `<name>`

 Name of this tarpit.

 For reference in log output.
-Have no effect on behavior.
+Has no effect on behavior.

 #### `pattern=` (str)

-Specify tarpit pattern.
+Specifies the tarpit pattern.

-The name of parttern is case-insensitive.
+The name of the pattern is case-insensitive.
 For a complete list of supported patterns, see [tarpit.py(1)](./tarpitd.py.1.md).

 #### `rate_limit=` (int)

-Set data transfer rate limit.
+Sets the data transfer rate limit.

-Follow same rule as [tarpit.py(1)](./tarpitd.py.1.md).
+Follows the same rule as [tarpit.py(1)](./tarpitd.py.1.md).

 #### `bind=` (table)

-A list of address and port to listen on.
+A list of addresses and ports to listen on.

-Every item in this list should contain `host` and `port` value, see example below.
+Every item in this list should contain `host` and `port` values; see the example below.

 #### `max_clients=` (int)

-Max clients the server will handle.
-It's calculated per bind port.
+The maximum number of clients the server will handle.
+This is calculated per bind port.

+#### `client_examine` (bool)

+Examine the client before sending a response.

 ## `[client_trace]` Table

 #### `enable=` (bool)

-Enable logging client access.
+Enable logging of client access.

 #### `stdout=` (bool)

-Output client trace log to stdout.
-(If client_trace is enabled.)
+Output the client trace log to stdout (if client_trace is enabled).

-Note: normal runtime log will be print on stderr, this behavior is hard coded.
-Please use service manager or shell to redirect output if you want to save log file.
+Note: Normal runtime logs are printed to stderr.
+This behavior is hard-coded.
+Please use a service manager or shell redirection if you want to save the log file.

 #### `file=` (str)

-Path to client_trace log file.
+Path to the client_trace log file.

 ## Example